 For more than two years through a special initiative focused on the Boston waterfront, Barr has invested in efforts to conduct Harbor-wide planning, explore opportunities for new and improved parks and design, and increase resilience to climate change impacts.
 We issued a request for proposals last fall, with the goal of helping to amplify the perspectives of residents and communities most impacted by decisions about the Harbor.
 Out of the responses to that call, we welcomed six new partners to this growing effort last December.

 They join four organizations already involved in waterfront efforts.
 These 10 partners recently met as a group for the first time (pictured above) and quickly coalesced around four essential characteristics of a great waterfront for all:

-Welcoming: Inviting and affordable for everyone, particularly for people and communities often excluded.
+Welcoming: Inviting and affordable for everyone, particularly for people and communities historically excluded.

 Fun: Offering a range of exciting activities and interesting places designed for people’s enjoyment and comfort.

 Productive: Providing good jobs, housing, and other economic opportunities and benefits.

 Resilient: Protecting Boston’s Harbor-adjacent and inland neighborhoods from impacts of climate change like storm surges and flooding.